 Acupuncture, an ancient form of Chinese medicine that involves inserting needles into the skin at specific points on the body for a therapeutic effect, is finding its way into Western medicine, with studies suggesting possible benefits for a wide range of conditions.

-In MS, marijuana is generally used to manage MS pain and treatment in Canada, Health Canada has granted access to dried marijuana for medical reasons to individuals who are supported approved the use of the cannabis-derived drug Sativex® (GW
+In MS, cannabis is generally used to manage MS pain and treatment in Canada, Health Canada has granted access to dried marijuana for medical reasons to individuals who are supported approved the use of the cannabis-derived drug Sativex® (GW

 Pharmaceuticals) to treat MS-related pain.

 Large well-controlled studies are ongoing to determine if there is a role for cannabis or its chemical derivatives in the treatment of MS-related symptoms.
 For more information about medical cannabis visit Access to Cannabis for Medical Purposes Regulations (ACMPR).

 There is no scientific evidence to connect the development or worsening of MS with dental fillings containing mercury, and therefore no reason to have those fillings removed.
 Although poisoning with heavy metals-such as mercury, lead, or manganese-can damage the nervous system and produce symptoms such as tremor and weakness, the damage is inflicted in a different way than occurs in MS and the process is also different.